swenyang/react-date-picker/README.md

     Get the current selected date, a javascript `Date` Object will be returned.
 You can call `getFullYear()`, `getMonth()`, `getDate()`, `getHour()` or `getMinute()` depending on your needs.
 Remember to attach `ref` to `<DatePicker>`.

+    If given `defaultDate` is out of range, or user haven't select a date, `null` will be returned.

     ```js
     this.refs.datePicker.date
+    ```

+- `DatePicker.fullDate`

+    Get the current selected date and out-of-range, none-selected status.
+It will return an object like:

+    ```js
+    {
+        date: Date,
+        outOfRange: false,
+        noneSelected: true,
+    }
     ```

 # Examples